The following definitions and rules of interpretation apply in these Conditions:

 loss of use or corruption of software, data or information; or

-any indirect or consequential loss, including loss of any kind to any End-User, however caused and regardless of whether DuoCall was aware of the possibility of such loss or diminution arising.
+any indirect, special or consequential loss, including loss of any kind to any End-User, however caused and regardless of whether DuoCall was aware of the possibility of such loss or diminution arising.

-Subject to Clause 9.1, DuoCall’s total liability to the Customer, whether in contract, tort (including negligence), for breach of statutory duty, or otherwise, arising under or in connection with the Contract shall be limited to the charges payable by the Customer under the Contract in respect of all Deliverables provided during the period of twelve months ending with the date on which the act or omission of DuoCall giving rise to that liability actually occurred.
+Subject to Clause 9.1, DuoCall’s total liability to the Customer, whether in contract, tort (including negligence), for breach of statutory duty, or otherwise, arising under or in connection with the Contract shall be limited to the lower of £10,000 or the charges payable by the Customer under the Contract in respect of all Deliverables provided during the period of twelve months ending with the date on which the act or omission of DuoCall giving rise to that liability actually occurred, whichever is lower.
+For the avoidance of doubt any Service Credits raised by DuoCall shall count towards DuoCall’s total liability cap and must be claimed by the Customer within 30 days of the breach of Service Levels which gave rise the credit arising; otherwise any right to claim any such Service Credits will be lost.

 The terms implied by sections 3, 4 and 5 of the Supply of Goods and Services Act 1982 are, to the fullest extent permitted by law, excluded from the Contract.